codeAC29/ConnectedComponents/README.md

 | **0**| **0** | **1** | **1** | **0** | **2** | **2** | **0** |
 | **0**| **0** | **0** | **0** | **0** | **0** | **0** | **0** |

-Moreover, variable `coordinates` will have the values:
+Moreover, variable `coordinates` will have the following values:

 | 1 | 1 | 3 | 3 |
 | ---- | ----- | ----- | ----- |